Skip to main content

 The most cost-effective energy efficiency improvements in Hertfordshire are: cavity wall insulation (£500–£1,500, saves £200–£400 per year on energy bills), loft insulation (£300–£600, saves £150–£300 per year), and air source heat pump installation (£8,000–£15,000 after the Boiler Upgrade Scheme grant, saves £400–£800 per year).
 Solar panels (£6,000–£12,000) generate electricity and can earn income through the Smart Export Guarantee, with a payback period of 8–12 years.

 For new extensions and loft conversions, building to a higher energy efficiency standard than the minimum required by Building Regulations adds relatively little to the build cost (typically £2,000–£5,000 for additional insulation and better windows) but can significantly improve the property's EPC rating and reduce running costs for the lifetime of the building.
+Read our Heating Upgrades & Heat Pump Readiness guide for more on integrating energy improvements into renovation projects.

-How TCM Helps Hertfordshire Homeowners Maximise Value'
+How TCM Helps Hertfordshire Homeowners Maximise Value

 For a client in Watford with a three-bedroom semi-detached valued at £480,000, we recommended a loft conversion over a rear extension — the loft conversion would add a fourth bedroom at a cost of £52,000, adding approximately £70,000 to the property's value.
 A rear extension would have cost £68,000 and added approximately £75,000 — a lower ROI for a similar absolute value addition.
 The loft conversion completed in 11 weeks and the property was subsequently valued at £555,000.
+Comparable four-bedroom sales on the same street were at £560,000–£575,000, confirming the ceiling had not been breached.

 We offer a free feasibility assessment that includes a realistic view of the value uplift your specific project is likely to deliver.
 Read our Should I Extend or Move? guide for more on the financial case for extending, or contact us to discuss your project.